mikemcbride/website/blog/color-picker-input-with-validation/index.md

 }
 ```

-You could probably even write that into one line if you really wanted to push it.
-It's just a simple regex that makes sure there's a pound sign followed by either 3 or 6 characters that are 0-9 or A-Z.
+That function performs a simple regex against the string that's passed in and makes sure it starts with a pound sign and is followed by either 3 or 6 characters that are 0-9 or A-F.

 ## Input field
 The input field required very little markup at all.
-Outside of any classes you want to put on it and placeholder text, it just needed an ng-model so that the content of the input was bound to a scope element, and an ng-style to set the border color to the value of the model:
+Outside of any classes you want to put on it and placeholder text, it just needed an `ng-model` so that the content of the input was bound to a scope element, and an `ng-style` to set the border color to the value of the model:

 ```html
 <input ng-model="color" ng-style="{ 'border-color': color }" />
 ```

 ## $scope.$watch
-Now that we have our validation function set up and our input field binding to the model "$scope.color", the last step is to simply monitor the value of the field, and when it changes, check if the new value is a valid hex color.
+Now that we have our validation function set up and our input field binding to the model `$scope.color`, the last step is to simply monitor the value of the field, and when it changes, check if the new value is a valid hex color.

 ```javascript
 $scope.$watch('color', function(newValue, oldValue, scope) {